cysouw/diathesis/text/c13_zumInfinitive.md

 ### [ DN | NA ] *haben+am‑Infinitiv* Dative inversive (*Pertinenzinversiv*) {#sec:zuminfinitive-haben-am}

 The *haben+am‑Infinitiv* construction is a fascinating construction that needs much more research [cf. @businger2017: 323-325].
-It is a highly colloquial construction that is virtually unattested in traditional corpora.
-However, in more colloquial usage online it is reasonbly easy to find examples.
+It is a colloquial construction that is virtually unattested in traditional corpora.
+However, in more informal usage online it is reasonably easy to find examples.

 The basic clause of this diathesis has an agentive intransitive verb, like *brennen* 'to burn' [@next a].
 A new subject is added to the sentence, and the old subject is demoted to accusative [@next b].
 This new subject is an experiencer of the original basic clause, which can also be expressed as an experiencer dative [@next c], see [@sec:case-possessor-of-nominative-to-dative-experiencer].
 This experiencer is always inherently the possessor of the original subject [@next d].

+This means that the subject of a *haben+am‑Infinitiv* construction (here *Der Student* 'the student') is always inherently the possessor of the object of this construction (here *die Wohnung* 'the apartment').
+All diathesis that include such inherent possession are have the word *pertinenz* as part of their German name.
+The current diathesis is thus called ~~Pertinenzinversiv~~.

 ::: ex
 a.
 Die Wohnung brennt.
 b.
-Ich habe die Wohnung am Brennen.
+Der Student hat die Wohnung am Brennen.
 c.
-Mir brennt die Wohnung.
+Ihm brennt die Wohnung.
 d.
-Meine Wohnung brennt.
+Seine Wohnung brennt.
 :::

 **Attested Verbs**

 - *brennen, drehen, funktionieren, glühen, hacken, laufen, schlafen*

-**Examples**
+**Further Examples**

 - Alex, wie ihn alle nennen, hatte immer was am Laufen.^[~~DWDS~~: Berliner Zeitung, 10.12.2005.]
 - Den habe ich immer am Hacken.^[~~DWDS~~: Der Tagesspiegel, 14.08.2000.]